michaelcuneo/selfie-app/README.md

 - https://github.com/adafruit/zj-58 or any other printer.
 - https://github.com/rarcega/instagram-scraper

-**Before I get to writing a lovely script to automatically install everything from scratch... just do the following, to set up the service on additional rPI's**
+**Before I get to writing a lovely script to automatically install everything from scratch... just do the following, to set up the service on any rPI's**

 __FROM ANY FOLDER__